-FRANK WHITE, BANK COMMISSIONER SEPTEMBER 30, 2002 SUBJECT: BANK BOARD OF DIRECTORS RETAIN FOR FUTURE REFERENCE should be composed of persons knowledgeable about economic conditions of their community and their region, competent business persons, and skilled in financial management.
+FRANK WHITE, BANK COMMISSIONER SEPTEMBER 30, 2002 SUBJECT: BANK BOARD OF DIRECTORS

+RETAIN FOR FUTURE REFERENCE

+Business Policies of state banks are formulated by the bank's Board of Directors.
+These Boards should be composed of persons knowledgeable about economic conditions of their community and their region, competent business persons, and skilled in financial management.
 The Board of Directors must be attentive to their duties, familiar with banking laws, and aware of their fiduciary responsibilities.
 The bank's Board of Directors has the ultimate responsibility and fiduciary liability to ensure the safe and sound operation of their financial institution for the benefit of the shareholders and general public.